 To this end I have exchanged a number of emails with NG (see below).
 I am grateful for the courtesy with which my enquiries have been handled.

 It might give a 'warm feeling inside' for a householder to be able to help in a small but concrete way with energy security.
 It might also be possible to find a way to do this well enough to be worth a regular income to the owner of a grid-tied system.
 This on top of any payment for energy generation and exports.

-While none of this is likely to make installation of a solar PV system (say) a moneyspinner, it may provide some concrete help in frequency/load support.
+None of this is likely to make installation of a solar PV system (say) a money-spinner.
+It may, however, provide some concrete help in frequency/load support.
 It may further incentivise behaviour useful to the grid and to energy efficiency.
 Thus it may also possibly towards the UK's climate-change goals.

-The core element of this is injecting extra energy when needed into the grid, when frequency starts to fall too far due to excess load over supply.
-Or withholding available injection of energy, such as from PV in high sun, when frequency starts to rise too far due to excess supply over load.
+The core element of this is injecting extra energy when needed into the grid.
+That is, when frequency starts to fall too far due to excess load.
+Or withholding available injection of energy, such as from PV in high sun, when frequency starts to rise too far due to excess supply.

-Note that this similar to time-of-day metering in externalising costs so that the end user is charged something strongly related to the instantaneous wholesale cost of each unit that they consume.
-For example, a microgenation system with local storage might effectively 'island' the premises and avoid using grid power at all during peak demand where carbon-intensity and grid strain is at its highest, and at other times where imported unit cost is exceptionally high.
+This is similar to time-of-day (time-of-use, ToU) metering in externalising costs.
+The end user is charged something strongly related to the instantaneous wholesale cost of each unit that they consume.
+A microgeneration system with local storage might effectively 'island' the premises and avoid using grid power at all during peak demand where carbon-intensity and grid strain is at its highest.
+And indeed at other times where imported unit cost is exceptionally high.

 My initial enquiry to NG in November 2007 was as follows: